orbcode/orbuculum/README.md

  `-f [filename]`: Take input from specified file rather than live from a probe (useful for ETB decode)

+ `-p [protocol]`: to use, where protocols are MTB or ETM35 (default).
+Note that MTB only makes sense from a file.

  `-s [Server:Port]`: to use

  `-t [channel]`: Use TPIU to strip TPIU on specfied channel (normally best to let `orbuculum` handle this